 Maximum pore size: because of cellulose filter paper composition, the size of the gap is calculated by the pressure when the first bubble emerges on the filter paper sample during the test.
 Unit: μm.

 Average pore diameter: The pore diameter calculated by the pressure during “dense” bubbling is called the average pore diameter.
 The unit is: μm.

 Bursting resistance: the maximum pressure that the filter paper can withstand per unit area.
 Unit: kPa.

-At present, the filter paper is mainly used in petroleum, pharmaceutical, industrial oil, industrial organic suspension to separate solid and semi-solid impurities.
+At present, the filter paper is mainly used in petroleum, pharmaceutical, industrial oil, and industrial organic suspension to separate solid and semi-solid impurities.
 The filter paper is mainly used in the ashing weighing analysis test after filtration.
 The ash weight of each filter paper after ashing is a fixed value, while the qualitative filter paper is used in the general filtering function.